fablabbcn/fablabbcn-legacy-web/_posts/news-post/IAAC-MAA-SPEED-UP-CANCER-DIAGNOSIS.md

 ---
 layout: blog_post
 type: blog
-teaserlatest: blog_loop_latest/INTERNSSMALL.jpg
+teaserlatest: blog_loop_latest/cancerdiagnosissmall.jpg
-teaserlist: blog_loop_latest/INTERNSSMALL.jpg
+teaserlist: blog_loop_latest/cancerdiagnosissmall.jpg
-title: Prácticas 2017 en Fab Lab Barcelona
+title: IAAC MAA Faculty Project to Speed up Cancer Diagnosis
-meta: "¿Estás buscando prácticas para 2017? ¡Hazlas con nosotros!"
+meta: "The startup AIMS to fast-forward the generation of a healthcare ecosystem where fast and biopsy-free diagnostics, and effective and painless treatments are an option for cancer patients."
 author: Maria Ustarroz
-date: 12/05/2016
+date: 14/05/2016
 category: news
 ---